lyynxxx/stakingnode/os/RedHat8/readme.md

 ![img 5](img/05-dvd.PNG?raw=true)

-If you use the full dvd, your only mandatory setting is to chose the destination drive.

-Whatever ISO you use, you must set the followings:
+If you use the full dvd, your only mandatory setting is to chose the destination drive and setup partitions.
+The full dvd ISO is  recommended, as during the installation you don't have to worry about your subscription, RHN, etc. If you missconfigure your partitions, you can start over and don't have to clean up your registered systems on the Red Hat Customer Portal as the installation itself won't register the system, you must register it after the installation.
- - destination drive and partitions
- - network settings
- - root account
- - software selection (keep it minimal!!!)